ROCm/HIP/docs/understand/programming_model.rst

 On CPUs the goal is to quickly process operations.
 CPUs provide low latency processing for serial instructions.
 On the other hand, GPUs have been designed to execute many similar commands, or threads, in parallel, achieving higher throughput.
-Latency is the delay from when an operation is started to when it returns, such as 2 ns, while throughput is the number of operations completed in a period of time, such as ten thousand threads completed.
+Latency is the time between starting an operation and receiving its result, such as 2 ns, while throughput is the rate of completed operations, for example operations per second.

 For the GPU, the objective is to process as many operations in parallel, rather than to finish a single instruction quickly.
 GPUs in general are made up of basic